-How Comfrey can Help Your Best Friend
+How Comfrey for Dogs Can Help Your Best Friend

 As mentioned, this herb should be used externally.

-The typical usage for comfrey is on wounds or scrapes or over broken bones as a way to reduce inflammation.
+The typical usage for comfrey for dogs is on wounds or scrapes or over broken bones as a way to reduce inflammation.
 It works incredibly well for pain associated with any form of scrape, cut, bone, hip, joint, tissue, and ligament pain caused by inflammation or a tear.

 There are comfrey ointments that can help heal bruises and cut down on inflammation from sprains, strains and other such problems.